RacheleRR/Tandem-Repeat-Expansion-Analysis-Pipeline/docs/02_Installation.md

 - Snakemake (>= 7.0)
 - R studio (≥4.1)
 - git-lfs (necessary to download the bigger files)
+- GNU parallel (necessary to run samples in parallel in ehdn)
 - Cytoscape ≥ 3.9 (optional, for network visualization)

 ## 1.Setup